aamnah/notes.aamnah.com/_webdev/html-map-img.md

 #### poly
-With `poly` you can make any shape you want.. a pyramid, octagon or even someone's head (see [Seth Godin's site](http://sethgodin.com/sg/), he want you to click on his head to go to his blog..)
+With `poly` you can make any shape you want.. a pyramid, octagon or even someone's head (see [Seth Godin's site](http://sethgodin.com/sg/), he wants you to click on his head to go to his blog..)

 ![An example of image map, Seth Godin's head to go to his blog]({{ site.baseurl }}/assets/img/seth-godin-head-blog-img-map.png)